GES233/Xylem/README.md

 # Xylem

-*Under the tree of thought from fragments of inspiration to works.*
+*Under the tree of idea from fragments of inspiration to works.*

 This is Elixir-implementation of the idea I presented in previous term.
 The source file of that pre at [here](/docs/raw_pre/Slides.pdf)(written in Chinese).